 - Make public statements or respond to inquiries about Badger unless you are authorized to do so. - Allow a business partner to speak on our behalf.

 Never respond to inquiries concerning our company unless you are authorized to speak on the company's behalf.

-If you have any questions about this policy please contact Darren Yaworsky, CFO.
+If you have any questions about this policy, please contact the Chief Financial Officer.

 Badger Values: Have an Action Orientation